 National Donate Life Month

-- April 16th is Blue & Green day.
-Find your blue and green attire and take a selfie, post to social media, share statistics and pictures!
-You can share your ideas and photos with us on Facebook at Transplantation at Mayo Clinic.
+- April 17th is Blue & Green day.
+Even though you are at home, still pull out your blue and green attire and take a selfie!
+You can share it with us on Facebook at Transplantation at Mayo Clinic.

-- Say 'thank you' to your care team, your donor/donor family and your caregivers who have been a part of your transplant journey.
-Make them a card or use a simple text, call or FaceTime to share your gratitude!
+- Say 'thank you' to those who have been a part of your transplant journey.
+From your care team to your donor/donor's family to your caregiver.
+Donate Life America has some cards you could use but a simple text, call or FaceTime is good too!

 - Some of us are at home with kids, and some of us are kids at heart who still enjoy coloring!
 Donate Life America also has some printable coloring sheets you could hang in your house or windows.